FishlandicFishy/lexicring/dict/yfga.md

  ## English

 [n] Stands for "YouTube Farm Gang Army".
-Troll organisation composed solely of Genalphids.
+Troll organisation composed solely of Genalphids who name themselves after Undertale characters, suggesting that they are secretly furries.

+This is not friendly fire, ~~I may or may not personally be a furry myself.~~

 See also: